bkovacki/gopenrouter/README.md

 - [x] Chat completion API support
 - [x] Examples for common use cases
-- [ ] Streaming support for completion requests
+- [x] Streaming support for completion and chat completion requests
 - [ ] Additional helper methods for advanced use cases

 ## License